 Fisher Cats Foundation

-As the primary funding source for the team's philanthropy, the Fisher Cats Foundation supports a wide variety of non-profit organizations and coordinates several fundraising programs and events.
+The Fisher Cats Foundation supports a wide variety of non-profit organizations and coordinates several fundraising programs and events.
 Efforts are focused on two cornerstone initiatives, hosting the Granite State Baseball Dinner benefiting the Children's Hospital at Dartmouth-Hitchcock (CHaD), and providing scholarships to college-bound New Hampshire and Massachusetts students in partnership with the New Hampshire Charitable Foundation.
-Since its inception in 2006, the Foundation and the Fisher Cats have provided more than $2.47 million in monetary and in-kind donations to over 3,500 non-profit organizations.
+Since its inception in 2006, the Fisher Cats and the team foundation have provided more than $3million in monetary and in-kind donations to over 4,000 non-profit organizations.

 Art Solomon, Chairman